leductinjl/web_server/README.md

 This will start the server in development mode with hot-reload enabled.

 ### Production Mode
-1. Build the TypeScript files:
+1. Build the TypeScript files (IMPORTANT: Must be done before starting the server):
 ```bash
 npm run build
 ```